Ituango Dam

-The Ituango Dam, also referred to as the Pescadero-Ituango Dam or Hidroituango, is an embankment dam currently under construction on the Cauca River near Ituango in Antioquia Department, Colombia.
+The Ituango Dam, also referred to as the Pescadero-Ituango Dam or Hidroituango, is an embankment dam under construction on the Cauca River near Ituango in Antioquia Department, Colombia.
 The primary purpose of the project is hydroelectric power generation, and its power plant will have an installed capacity of 2456 MW if completed.
-Preliminary construction on the dam began in September 2011 and the power plant was expected to begin operations in late 2018, but will not after heavy rainfall and landslides in April/May 2018 blocked the river's diversion tunnel, threatening a breach of the dam.
-If completed, it will be the largest power station in Colombia.
+Preliminary construction on the dam began in September 2011, and the plant was expected to begin operations in late 2018.
+Heavy rainfall and landslides in April–May 2018 blocked the river's diversion tunnel, threatening a breach of the dam.
+If completed, Ituango will be the largest power station in Colombia.
+Two turbines went online on 30 November 2022, and the other two have been operational since 31 October 2023.

 Background

+The development of the Ituango Dam project was proposed by EPM Ituango, a consortium of Empresas Públicas de Medellín (EPM) and the Antioquia government.
 The dam's feasibility study was completed in 1983, but the project was shelved in the 1990s due to an economic crisis.
 The final designs for the project were finished in 2008, and on 8 July 2011, the project management contract was awarded.
-Preliminary construction (surveying, roads, bridges, diversion tunnels) began in September 2011 and it is expected to be complete in 2013.
-Main works will begin thereafter and the power plant is expected to being commissioning in 2018.
-Development of the project is being proposed by EPM Ituango, a consortium of Empresas Publicas de Medellin (EPM) and the Antioquia government.
+Preliminary construction (surveying, roads, bridges, diversion tunnels) began in September 2011, with the expected completion date forecasted for 2013.
+Main works started thereafter, and the power plant was expected to be commissioned in 2018.
 The total cost is expected to be US$2.8 billion.

 Design

-The dam will be a 225 m earth-fill embankment type with a clay core.
-The volume of the dam will be 19 e6m3.
+The dam is planned to be a 225 m earth-fill embankment type with a clay core, with a volume of 19 e6m3.
 Its reservoir will have a capacity of 2720 e6m3, of which 980 e6m3 will be active (or "useful") capacity.
 The reservoir will be 127 km long and cover an area of 38 km2.
 To maintain reservoir levels, the dam will have a spillway controlled by four radial gates with a design flow of 22600 m3/s.
 The dam's power plant will have a nominal hydraulic head of 197 m and contain eight 307 MW Francis turbine-generators.